dpearson2699/sports-betting-calculator/SECURITY.md

 ## Reporting a Vulnerability

-The Event Contract Betting Framework maintainer takes security seriously.
+The Sports Betting Calculator maintainer takes security seriously.
 If you discover a security vulnerability, please report it responsibly.

 ### How to Report